nodejs/node/doc/api/documentation.md

 >   feedback so that we can know that this feature is ready to be marked as
 >   stable.
 >
-> Experimental features are typically either graduated to stable, or removed
+> Experimental features leave the experimental status typically either by
-> without a deprecation cycle.
+> graduating to stable, or are removed without a deprecation cycle.

 <!-- separator -->